govau/content-guide/_accessibility-inclusivity/aboriginal-torres-strait-islander.md

 {% include guide_example.liquid
   title = "using language group name" content= "
-- The Ngunnawal woman spoke first.
+- The Ngunawal woman spoke first.
-- We wish to acknowledge the traditional custodians of the land we are meeting on, the Ngunnawal people.
+- We wish to acknowledge the traditional custodians of the land we are meeting on, the Ngunawal people.
 "
 %}